lambergmiki/IoT-Summer-2025/README.md

 Below you can see a standard line chart and feed data with typical attributes such as 'data', 'created at' and the possibility to add, download and filter data.
 As I mentioned in [#Transmitting the data / connectivity](#Transmitting-the-data-/-connectivity), the data has been collected in intervals of 30-60 seconds, currently set to a fixed 30 seconds.

-At the time of writing this the data stored is 314kb large, with feed history being capped at 1KB (is this correct)?.
+At the time of writing this the data stored is 314kb large.
 The data history is not particularly important to me, as long as new data can overwrite the old one and keep me alerted via the webhook, then nothing needs to be adressed.

-Adafruit stores the data for 30 days in the free tier.
+Adafruit stores the data for 30 days in the free tier, and there is no risk of exceeding the data cap for this type of data.

 <img src="./images/adafruit_temps_feed.png" alt="adafruit_temp_line_chart">
 <img src="./images/adafruit_temps_feed2.png" alt="adafruit_temp_feed_data">